 To take off a coupler you will do the opposite.
 Pull the handle back and up.
 You should hear the coupler unseat the keg.
 Next, turn the coupler a quarter-turn counterclockwise until the coupler disengages the keg.

 Congratulations, you know how to change a keg coupler.
 Here’s a video below showing how to do this below with a D system coupler.
+Also will talk about the keg coupler check valve installation.

 What Are The Different Types?